Tight Bounds for the Randomized and Quantum Communication Complexities of Equality with Small Error: Communication complexity upper bounds

 \subsection{Quantum upper bound with mixed states}

 In the last section we gave a $\log(n/\eps) + O(1)$ quantum upper bound on the $\eps$-error communication complexity of $\EQ_n$, where Alice was only allowed to send a pure state to Bob.
-In this section we show that allowing Alice to send a \emph{mixed} state to Bob gives a communication upper bound with a better (in fact optimal) $n$-dependence.
+In this section we show that allowing Alice to send a \emph{mixed} state to Bob gives a communication upper bound that is better by a factor of~2 (which is in fact optimal).
+An upper bound of $\log \sqrt{n} + O(1)$ was already proved by Winter~\cite{winter:ident} for the case of constant~$\eps$, but here we obtain the correct dependence also for subconstant~$\eps$.
 Our protocol is based on concentration properties of overlaps of random projectors.

 Consider two rank-$r$ projectors $P$ and $Q$ acting on $\C^d$.
 The largest possible inner product~$\tr(PQ)$ between them is~$r$, which occurs iff $P=Q$.
 However, when one or both of the projectors are Haar-random, then we expect their inner product to be much smaller, namely only $r^2/d$.
 This is because if we take the spectral decompositions $P=\sum_{i=1}^r\ketbra{u_i}{u_i}$ and $Q=\sum_{j=1}^r\ketbra{v_j}{v_j}$, then